HiggstonRainbird/AoC-2021/README.md

 When each and every scanner has another in its sight,
 Then we will fill the murky depths beneath the waves with light.

+### Day 20: Zoom & Enhance

+Hold it.
+Run that back, half speed.
+Go forward three more frames.
+Advance.
+Right there - that glint is what we need,
+So zoom in there.
+Good.
+Now, enhance.

+These algorithms reconstruct
+And pierce through graininess and gloom
+That, on first sight seem to obstruct
+A photograph.
+Enhance it.
+Zoom.

+The glint is a reflection from
+A polished doorknob, and by chance
+The perp just into view had come
+Uncrop the image, and enhance.

+No luck.
+His face still can't be seen.
+'Twas blocked by someone in the room.
+But look!
+Those pixels there, in green!
+An eye, an iris!
+Pan there!
+Zoom!

+We too can see the things she saw
+Reflecting off her forward glance
+I see a nose and upper jaw:
+Enough to find a face.
+Enhance.

+Have eigenvalues locked on target?
+Good work.
+Bitmap, then resume.
+Our fractal codes (a bit of argot)
+Databased a match.
+Now, zoom.

+Investigations once depended
+Far too much on cirmustance.
+With these tools, those days have ended.
+Thank you, code!
+Now, zoom.
+Enhance.